-Clinical Education Experiences Assignments and Progression of ATS's will be determined by the Clinical Education Coordinator.
-Assignments will be based upon previous Clinical Education Experiences.
-Clinical Education Experiences will only be scheduled where students can be adequately supervised and instructed by a Preceptor.
-Clinical Education Experiences involve both Clinical Exposure experiences and Patient Exposure experiences.
-Every student that graduates from LU's ATP will complete at least 1 rotation at each of the following types of Clinical Education Experiences:
+Clinical Education Assignments and Progression of ATS's will be determined by the Co-Clinical Education Coordinators.
+Assignments will be based upon previous Clinical Education experiences.
+Clinical Education will only be scheduled where students can be adequately supervised and instructed by a Preceptor.
+Clinical Education involve both Clinical Exposure experiences and Patient Exposure experiences.
+Every student that graduates from LU's ATP will complete at least ONE (1) of each of the following types of Clinical Education experiences: